gunda18/UMBC-DATA606-FALL2023-TUESDAY/README.md

 ## Academic Projects

 ### The Watch Store | Mar 2020
-Developed a prototype e-commerce website for watch sales, utilizing HTML, CSS, JavaScript for front-end functionality and validation, and PHP with SQL for back-end implementation.
+- Developed a prototype e-commerce website for watch sales, utilizing HTML, CSS, JavaScript for front-end functionality and validation, and PHP with SQL for back-end implementation.

 ### Student Database Management System | Jan 2020
-Developed a student database management tool using Python with Tkinter for the front-end user interface and SQL for efficient database management.
+- Developed a student database management tool using Python with Tkinter for the front-end user interface and SQL for efficient database management.

 ### Arduino Based Voting Machine | Jan 2019
-Developed a votes counting machine leveraging Arduino micro-controller and C-Sharp programming language to create a robust and efficient solution capable of accurately tallying votes in real-time.
+- Developed a votes counting machine leveraging Arduino micro-controller and C-Sharp programming language to create a robust and efficient solution capable of accurately tallying votes in real-time.

-## Certifications
+## Awards
-- AWS Certified Developer - Associate
-- Certified ScrumMaster (CSM)
+### SPOT Award | Sept 2021
+- For exceptional technical performance and effective communication with clients and stakeholders.

 ## Languages
+- Telugu (Native)
 - English (Fluent)
+- Hindi (Intermediate)
-- Spanish (Intermediate)
+- Tamil (Intermediate)

 ## Interests
-Web Development, Problem Solving, Open Source Contributions.
+Machine Learning, Problem Solving, Database Management.